sammagee/sammagee/README.md

 ### Hey! 👋
 #### My goal is to craft beautiful experiences that solve your problems

 I am a design-focused web engineer, currently @ Uber.
-Find some of my projects or contact me at [sammagee.me](https://sammagee.me).
+You can find some of my projects or contact me at [sammagee.me](https://sammagee.me).

 <!--
 **sammagee/sammagee** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.